ysoh286/honours-project-2017/detailed-notes.md

 *- Array of plots challenge*

-On the to-do list for the break:
+On the to-do list for next week:
 - Achieve the trendline challenge without using Shiny.
+- Find a way to get R to pass computation/translate it into Javascript (i.e for a trendline, pass all the data and co-ordinates to plot, pass to javascript, the use javascript to remove the element or update with new co-ordinates)...?
+Is there an easier way to do this??)
+- Investigate ways to extend/add custom javascript to Shiny applications/HTMLwidgets
+- Any additional challenges that Chris and Paul would like to introduce or focus on

 **Trendline challenge:**
 - Easily achievable using Plotly + Shiny (or anything with Shiny) - however you still face the problem of re-rendering the entire plot.
 - Plotly itself does not have statistical curves or statistical functions to compute model fitting for trendlines (not designed to).
-Extensible by how much you know R (for data + model fitting) - you may need to get it in a correct 'format' before Plotly can do it.
-(Here's an [example](https://moderndata.plot.ly/regression-diagnostic-plots-using-r-and-plotly/) making residual and scale location plots from Plotly and R.)
 - An even easier approach is using ggplotly(), which makes it simple using ggplot2 through stat_smooth()/geom_smooth() (ggvis is in a sense trying to achieve this via layer_model_predictions(), where it does everything for you)
 - Done with iNZightPlots + Shiny (just some simple trendline fitting - already established in iNZight Lite)
 - Not possible with crosstalk due to its limitations.
-- Can be done with iPlots (you can easily remove and add trendlines to a plot)
+- Can be done with iPlots (you can easily remove and add trendlines to a plot, done through code, not a UI.)
-- Possible Javascript solutions??
+- Possible Javascript solutions?
+Could easily add/remove trendlines that are already on the plot (but hidden to the user), however that limits if the user wishes to change the trendline in a way where it will shift (such as a different formula, its shape, degree of polynomial, family distribution).

 **Boxplot challenge:**
-- This seems 'impossible' with plotly.
-With crosstalk, it seems somewhat possible, but it's not a reliable method (selecting over a box by eye).
+- This seems 'impossible' with plotly - not a reliable method (selecting over a box by eye).
 - It also seems impossible for ggvis  - hard to add/remove layers, and only allows very basic interactions.
 You could use brushing on it, but that's not reliable either.
 - Tried using a filter_slider with this, however you cannot define the points along the slider (so for example, if I wanted a slider that has tick points at it's minimum, maximum, median, LQ and UQ, it's not possible because the argument 'step' only takes in 1 value).
-- In terms of using plotly.JS alone, it is possible, but not designed to (the boxplot itself is defined as a single object, drawn by a single SVG path rather than individual lines/rectangles??).
+- In terms of using plotly.JS alone, it is possible, but not designed to (the boxplot itself is defined as a single object, drawn by a single SVG path rather than individual lines/rectangles??) - I still haven't found if Plotly has a way of identifying objects easily. (currently still trying to learn what's what in their API.) - using onRender() in R makes it possible to write javascript from R, but the problem I'm facing is identifying which element exactly corresponds to the boxplot + points in order to attach events to them.
 - Surprisingly, this was the harder challenge of the 3.
 Any more ideas on how I could stretch this one??

 **Array of plots challenge:**
-- A half-solution?
+- A possible solution?
 Works on Shiny + d3scatter + crosstalk.
 Use crosstalk to do the linking between plots, and then shiny to facilitate the zooming in by using a modal.
 The problem is you'd have to specify a modal button for every single plot, and Shiny doesn't have capabilities of 'clicking' on an output plot.
 - Works on Shiny + Plotly + crosstalk in the same way, but to link all plots together, use the subplot() function to create the scatterplot matrix.
 - Using ggpairs to generate the scatterplot matrix + ggplotly has crosstalk embedded in easily links the matrix together, however because the entire plot is rendered as a single plot, hard to zoom into/ extract out a single plot.
-- Could be done manually where you construct your own HTML page and nest each plot in a < div > tag, but probably requires a lot more work (and maybe some knowledge on how crosstalk works?).
-It might be hard to link up the plot if it were to be opened in a new page/window (not sure).
 - You could possibly do it with Shiny alone (but you have to co-ordinate links to every single plot)
-- Managed to do linking with ggvis + Shiny, running into a little trouble trying to make it visible in a modal.
+- Managed to do bits of linking with ggvis + Shiny, running into a little trouble trying to make it visible in a modal (since rendering ggvis is slightly different to the usual 'renderOutput()' functions).
+- ggvis plots don't appear to scale to Bootstrap framework.
+- When you select a plot to view in the modal, it does not link up to selection if brushing has been done on the scatterplot matrix.
 - Can be done with iPlots - draw each individual scatterplot, and they are all automatically linked.
 If you need to zoom in on a single plot, just increase the size.
 - This might be complex to build from scratch for iNZight (especially the linking - probably would start small with linked brushing and then expand).
+- Ideas for popping into a new window (could be investigated further if needed) - could be done manually where you construct your own HTML page and nest each plot in a < div > tag, but probably requires a lot more work.
+It might be hard to link up the plot if it were to be opened in a new page/window (not sure).

 **Ideas and problems to investigate:**
 - How much 'math/stats' can JavaScript handle and would it be a good idea to make use of it (to create standalone plots), or let R do all the computation (and somehow link the two to drive a change in a trendline - in this case linked and not standalone, like Shiny - but avoid redraws). - get it talking to each other.